-AWARNING Do not allow children to play on or in the laundry center.
+- Do not allow children to play on or in the laundry center.
 Close supervision of children is necessary when the laundry center is used near children.
-As children grow, teach them the proper, safe use of all appliances.

-A WARNING Destroy the carton, plastic bag and other packing materials after the laundry center is unpacked.
+As children grow, teach them the proper, safe use of all appliances. - Destroy the carton, plastic bag and other packing materials after the laundry center is unpacked.
 Children might use them for play.
-Cartons covered with rugs, bedspreads or plastic sheets can become airtight chambers.

-A WARNING Keep laundry products out of children's reach.
-To prevent personal injury, observe all warnings on product labels.

-AWARNING Before the laundry center is removed from service or discarded, remove the washer lid and dryer door to prevent accidental entrapment.

-Failure to comply with these warnings could result in serious personal injuries.
+Cartons covered with rugs, bedspreads or plastic sheets can become airtight chambers. - Keep laundry products out of children's reach.
+To prevent personal injury, observe all warnings on product labels. - Before the laundry center is removed from service or discarded, remove the washer lid and dryer door to prevent accidental entrapment. - Failure to comply with these warnings could result in serious personal injuries.

-A WARNING Avoid fire hazard or electrical shock.
-Do not use an adaptor plug or extension cord or remove grounding prong from electrical power cord.
-Failure to follow this warning can cause serious injury, fire or death.

-AWARNING Do not use or mix liquid chlorine bleach with other household chemicals such as toilet cleaners, rust removers, acid or products containing ammonia.
-These mixtures can produce dangerous fumes which can cause serious injury or death.

-Note: The instructions appearing in this Owner's Guide are not meant to cover every possible condition and situation that may occur.
-Common sense and caution must be practiced when installing, operating and maintaining any appliance.